dji-sdk/Onboard-SDK-Doc/source/cn/M100-Docs/github-platform-docs/PureQT/README.md

 ## Introduction

-This example, which can run on both Windows and Linux Onboard Embedded Systems (OES), is aimed at helping you understand and operate the basic flight procedures and segments which include:
+This example, which can run on both Windows and Linux onboard computer, is aimed at helping you understand and operate the basic flight procedures and segments which include:

 * Activation
 * Obtain/Release Flight Control